Fun with link-functions

 #compare the estimates by taking the difference

 Here, we produce predictions for either our existing data frame, or new data.
-The predictions are now on the true outcome level, i.e. not expected number of seizures, but actual predictions of actual integers.
+The predictions are now on the true outcome level, i.e. not expected number of seizures, but actual predictions of actual integers for each row of the data frame.

 using brms